ermertP/ermertP/README.md

 - Hey there!
 I'm Phoebe!
 - I'm currently pursuing a degree in computer science.
-- These are some small python projects that I've worked on.
+- Check out my github to look at some python projects I've worked on!

 <!---